yamerooo123/ResearchNBugBountyEncyclopedia/Custom tools/UniversalKit/README.md

 <h1>This tool is intended to be my personal script for pentesting by combining every Python script in Inventory folder!
-If i have time that is. xD </h1>
+If i have time that is.
+You can improve it and make it yours and that's fine by me.
+But please don't ask how it work withour asking ChatGPT first. xD </h1>